mblstamps/stamps2018/unix/intro.md

 <br>

 # Some terminology
+[comment]: <> (Some terms we hear a lot, that in common talk are often used interchangeably.
+These are not authoritative definitions.
+This is just how I've come to think of them through exposure and communication with others.)

 - "**Unix**" – Unix is a type of operating system, or more precisely, a family of operating systems as the [wiki](https://en.wikipedia.org/wiki/Unix) words it.
 This is why you will hear people say things like “Unix-like”, and refer to Unix being on both Mac and Linux computers (they run Unix-like operating systems).